-Buttrick Hall is the home to the Office of Graduate Admission, the Office of Graduate Advising, the Office of Internship and Career Development, and the Office of Accessible Education, along with the Offices of the Vice President for Academic Affairs and Dean of the College and the Vice President for Business and Finance.
+Buttrick Hall is the home to the Office of Graduate Admission, the Office of Internship and Career Development, and the Office of Accessible Education, along with the Offices of the Graduate Studies leadership team, Vice President for Academic Affairs and Dean of the College and the Vice President for Business and Finance.
 The building was named for Wallace Buttrick, former president of the General Education Board of New York and a friend of the college.